kevinam99/expense_tracker/NOTES.md

 To handle multiple currencies, there could be two ways
 - have a setting `currency` to allow picking any one currency that will apply to ALL expenses
 - allow currency setting for each expense having any one as the default.
 Consequently, the progress chart would have to be shown for each currency and perhaps, also have budget for every currency which could get messy.
+- I would also update to having currency based separators and delimiters.
+For example, in most parts of the world, the decimal point is used to denote sub zero currency amount and the comma is used for showing thousands, millions etc. In Europe, the convention is the opposite.
+The Indian number system doesn't have the million, so the placement of the comma changes.
+So these edge cases would have to be considered when adding multiple currency support.
+Or there can be a setting for this to help keep things simple.

 ## Architectural decisions made
 I decided to have a main context `Expense` which has cateogries and expenses.